nazmus767921/FluidCalculator/README.md

 1. Suppose you want a minimum font size of 12 pixels and a maximum font size of 24 pixels.
 2. You also want the font sizes to change at two breakpoints: 768 pixels and 1024 pixels.
 3. Enter 12 in the "Minimum Font Size" field and 24 in the "Maximum Font Size" field.
-4. Enter 768 in the "Breakpoint" field and click the "+" button to add it.
+4. Enter 768 in the "Breakpoint" field.
-5. Enter 1024 in the "Breakpoint" field and click the "+" button to add it.
+5. Enter 1024 in the "Breakpoint" field.
 6. Click the "Calculate" button.

 ```css